5 Minute Recipes/ Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes

 How to Make Miso Butter

-1. Place the white miso paste and softened butter in a small mixing bowl.
+1. Place the white miso paste (or red miso paste if substituting) and softened butter in a small mixing bowl.

 2. Cut through with the edge of a spoon to roughly mix together.